sherpable/counsel-docs/guide/reporting.md

 Add intentation to a message without a line break before it.

 ### addIndentation(spaces = undefined)
 Add indentation, this is useful when you need to concatenate 2 string and add indentation between both.
+When spaces variable is undefined it will use the default indentation value.

 ### visualDifference(actual, expected)
 Visualize the difference bewteen the actual value and expected value, like `git diff`.